dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 in the UART lab, where the Broadcom document states you have to enable the AUX device before turning on UART.

-Note: even when two devices have no ordering, a strict reading of the Broadcom document implies that any set of reads and writes to different devices must be separated by memory barriers.
-It appears (not sure) that this is partly due to the operations not being tagged by the address, and so if they take different times, the values can get reordered but the CPU cannot tell.
+Note: even when two devices do not have this type of sequencing rule the Broadcom document states that any set of reads and writes to different devices must be separated by memory barriers.
+It appears (not sure) that this is partly due to the memory values not being tagged by their associated address, and so if they take different times, the values can get reordered but the CPU cannot tell.
 Thus, for this class: we require you use a memory barrier (`dev_barrier()`) before and possibly after accessing a device.

 Note: